achariar/achariar.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently pursuing a Master’s degree in Statistics at [Uppsala University](https://www.uu.se/en), with a strong interest in macroeconomics, asset pricing, and econometrics.
+I am currently pursuing a Master’s degree in Statistics at [Stockholm University](https://www.uu.se/en), with a strong interest in macroeconomics, asset pricing, and econometrics.
 This page includes my `curriculum vitae`, `research`, and `academic resources`.

 I hold a BSc in Statistics and Economics and previously worked as a teaching assistant at the Department of Statistics at [Lund University](https://www.lunduniversity.lu.se/), where I assisted in undergraduate courses.
 My research interests focus on macroeconomics, particularly DSGE modeling.
 I am currently working on developing DSGE models in Julia.
 More details can be found on the `projects` page.
 If you would like to get in touch, feel free to contact me.